Constitution

 The Association’s registered office is situated at c/o Advocatenkantoor Van der Perre, Ganzenstraat 57, 8000 Brugge, Belgium.

-The address of the Association may be changed by the Council of FEDECRAIL.
-Such a decision has to be published within a month in the appendices of the Belgisch Staatsblad.
+The address of the association may be changed by the Board.
+Such a decision has to be

 Article 2 – Members